-If ever you needed proof that post-metal could have emotion within it’s sound, Cult of Luna are here to provide it.
+If ever you needed proof that post-metal could have emotion within its sound, Cult of Luna is here to provide it.
 This sprawling, eighty-minute album is mired in darkness, that’s for sure, but it has surprising amounts of tenderness and empathy within.
-The staggering single Lay Your Head To Rest surges and rolls like a boat in a storm, but amid the harshness the lyrics are a message of warmth and love, and similar feelings come from other songs on the album, too.
-This is perhaps what sets them apart from their peers, as there is a lot of post-metal out there, but few that have such concillliatory atmospheres at their heart.
-Most post-metal – and the related post-rock movement – can often feel cold and unfeeling, but here Cult of Luna seem to have managed the impossible, and it elevates the album to an impressive level.
+The staggering single Lay Your Head To Rest surges and rolls like a boat in a storm, but amid the harshness, the lyrics are a message of warmth and love, and similar feelings come from other songs on the album, too.
+This is perhaps what sets them apart from their peers, as there is a lot of post-metal out there, but few that have such conciliatory atmospheres at their heart.
+Most post-metal – and the related post-rock movement – can often feel cold and unfeeling, but here Cult of Luna seems to have managed the impossible, and it elevates the album to an impressive level.

-There is a menacing, unsettling feel to what they do, a feeling exacerabated by the clever choice of samples and vocalists, with Tiffanie’s vocals in particular of note thanks to their frank examinations of misogyny and abuse (Stalker in particular sees her recounting abusive messages verbatim), behaviour that absolutely needs to be confronted.
-By it’s very nature, this is music that isn’t for everyone, but is certainly worth exploring if this kind of sound is your thing.
+There is a menacing, unsettling feel to what they do, a feeling exacerbated by the clever choice of samples and vocalists, with Tiffanie’s vocals in particular of note thanks to their frank examinations of misogyny and abuse (Stalker, in particular, sees her recounting abusive messages verbatim), behaviour that absolutely needs to be confronted.
+By its very nature, this is music that isn’t for everyone but is certainly worth exploring if this kind of sound is your thing.

 /Eleven Seven Music